angular-architects/module-federation-plugin/libs/native-federation-core/README.md

 > Please find the [Angular-based version here](https://www.npmjs.com/package/@angular-architects/native-federation).

 Also, other higher level abstractions on top of this core library are possible.

+## About the Mental Model

+The underlying mental model allows for runtime integration: Loading a part of a separately built and deployed application into your's.
+This is needed for Micro Frontend architectures but also for plugin-based solutions.

+For this, the mental model introduces several concepts:

+- **Remote:** The remote is a separately built and deployed application.
+It can **expose EcmaScript** modules that can be loaded into other applications.
+- **Host:** The host loads one or several remotes on demand.
+For your framework's perspective, this looks like traditional lazy loading.
+The big difference is that the host doesn't know the remotes at compilation time.
+- **Shared Dependencies:** If a several remotes and the host use the same library, you might not want to download it several times.
+Instead, you might want to just download it once and share it at runtime.
+For this use case, the mental model allows for defining such shared dependencies.
+- **Version Mismatch:** If two or more applications use a different version of the same shared library, we need to prevent a version mismatch.
+To deal with it, the mental model defines several strategies, like falling back to another version that fits the application, using a different compatible one (according to semantic versioning) or throwing an error.

 ## Example